ABRAHAM-AH/MeXEE-402_MEXE-4101_GROUP-3_Midterm-Examination/README.md

   ➤ _**Information Functions**_

-  📄Information functions are used to extract information about various aspects of your data or system.
+  📋Information functions are used to extract information about various aspects of your data or system.
 This can include functions for retrieving file or cell information, counting items, and determining the type of data in a cell.

   ➤ _**Date and Time Functions**_